2 minute read

 The second step is transforming the convolution kernel to kernel matrix.

-Take the example of the left-most convolution kernel of size 2⨉2.
+Take the example of the left-most convolution kernel of size 2x2.
 We flatten the convolution kernel (in NZ data format) to a of size 4⨉1.
-For more than one channel, concatenate the transformed column vectors as the kernel matrix of one kernel, of size 12⨉1.
-For more than one kernel, (here assuming 2 kernels) concatenate the individual kernel matrix by row, of size 12⨉2.
+For more than one channel, concatenate the transformed column vectors as the kernel matrix of one kernel, of size 12x1.
+For more than one kernel, each kernel is flattened into a column vector and these vectors are concatenated horizontally (side-by-side).
+For example, the first 3-channel kernel (size 2x2x3) is flattened into a 12x1 column vector.
+The second kernel is also flattened into a 12x1 vector.
+Placing these two vectors side-by-side forms the final kernel matrix of size 12x2.

 Output Matrix = Input Matrix * Kernel Matirx